MicrosoftDocs/dataexplorer-docs/data-explorer/engine-v3.md

 Azure Data Explorer cluster running in EngineV3 mode is fully compatible with the EngineV2, so data migration isn't required.

 > [!IMPORTANT]
-> EngineV3 will be available in the following three stages:
+> EngineV3 will be available in the following stages:
 >
 > 1. Public Preview (current status): Users can create new clusters in EngineV3 mode.
 During the public preview period, clusters aren't under SLA and aren't charged for the Azure Data Explorer markup.
 Infrastructure costs are charged as usual.
 > 1. General Availability (GA): All new clusters are created in EngineV3 mode by default.
+SLA applies to all production clusters: EngineV3 and EngineV2.
 > 1. Post GA: Existing workloads running on EngineV2 are migrated to EngineV3.
-Azure Data Explorer markup charge will be resumed post-GA.
+Azure Data Explorer markup charge will be resumed.

 ## How EngineV3 works

-EngineV3 is an additional column store storage engine running in parallel with the existing Column Store (Column Store v2) and Row Store (used for streaming ingestion).
+EngineV3 is an additional column store storage engine running in parallel with the existing Column Store (EngineV2) and Row Store (used for streaming ingestion).
 Tables can incorporate data from all three stores at once, and this “federation” of data is transparent from the user perspective.

 :::image type="content" source="media\engine-v3\engine-v3-architecture.png" alt-text="Schematic representation of Azure Data Explorer/Kusto EngineV3 architecture":::